 Green House Data provides colocation, complex hosting and other Internet-related services to its clients.
 While respecting that the Internet provides a forum for free and open discussion and dissemination of information, when competing interests arise, Green House Data reserves the right to take preventative or corrective actions.
 This Acceptable Use Policy (AUP) supplements and explains certain terms of the customer’s service agreement and is intended as a guide to the customer’s rights and obligations when utilizing Green House Data's services.
-This AUP will be revised from time to time and posted on Green House Data’s web site, www.GreenHouseData.com, provided that Customer is not bound to such changes unless it explicitly consents.
+This AUP will be revised periodically and posted on Green House Data’s web site, www.GreenHouseData.com, provided that Customer is not bound to such changes unless it explicitly consents.

 The fact that no one party owns or controls the Internet accounts for much of the Internet’s openness and value, but also places a high premium on the judgment and responsibility of those disseminating information to others via the Internet.
 Green House Data does not review, edit, censor, or take responsibility for any information its clients create.
 Users placing information on the Internet have the same liability as other authors for copyright infringement, defamation, and other harmful speech.
 Also, information carried over Green House Data’s network may reach a large number of people, including both clients and non-clients of Green House Data.
 Thus, clients’ postings to the Internet may affect others and impact their goodwill, business reputation, and operations.
 Clients, their customers, affiliates, or subsidiaries engaging in the following prohibited activities violate Green House Data policy and the service agreement: